r00t-3xp10it/hacking-material-books/bash/parsing_data_in_bash.md

       grep searches the input files or commands for lines containing a match to a given pattern list.
-      When it finds a match in a line, it copies the line to standard output (by default), or whatever other sort of output you have requested with grep command options.
+      When it finds a match in a line, it copies the line to standard output (by default), or whatever other sort of output you have requested with grep command options (switch's).

 <br />